CazzoPMX/KKPMX/Readme.md

  - You want an easy way to (re)create your OC* and making it move over the screen without having to learn / buy sophisticated modeling programs.
     - *... or any target-of-affection, be it waifu or husbando.
  - You already use KK and complain about any restrictions that CharaStudio has when compared with MMD.
- - You already use the Export Mod yourself but realize that a good model takes a lot of effort to just get the basics done.
+ - You already used the Export Mod in the past yourself but realize that it takes a lot of effort to just get the basics done.

+This mod should work with most versions of KK, Party, or Sunshine.

 ![Comparisons](img/Comparisons.png)

 Comparing 'Bare minimum', '5min of manual edits', 'running the script' (old pic from 2022-06, needs update)